BOZOAHH/FEROUYA/README.md

 ## Early Access Notice

 Please note that this project is in very early access.
 It is not yet fully optimized for the original OUYA hardware without hardware modification.
-As such, performance may not be optimal out of the box.
-To achieve better performance, please apply the following configurations in the settings:
+As such, performance may not be optimal out of the bo[...]

 ### Settings Configuration